Study and Conference

 A baby seal robot called PARO has played a prominent role in animal therapy in hospitals and senior citizens homes in Japan and Europe since 2003.
 PARO has become the darling of many a patient successfully replacing live animals If demand of social robots like PARO was to increase, the robot-human interactions will expand social and cultural communication patterns.

-If social robots are becoming our pets and even our caregivers, we need to determine the technological, societal and ethical potentials and limitations of their usage.
+If social robots are becoming our pets and even our caregivers, we need to of their usage.
 Under which conditions can robots become companions and what are the ethical issues that might arise in such a human-robot companionship?
 While such questions have been addressed on a theoretical level by social sciences and computer science, empirical studies are rare.
 This is especially true when it comes to intercultural studies.

 With the comparative study conducted in this AGYA project, we aim to carry out a pilot study for future international projects in the area of social robotics.
 Based on the findings of an introductory Delphi study, we will execute an international survey focusing on the acceptance of social robots.
 With participants from European and Arab countries, the responses will present a wide spectrum of perceptions.